 - Configure the EC properties:

-- DataNode Striped Read Timeout: DataNode striped read timeout in milliseconds.
+- DataNode Striped Read Timeout: DataNode reconstruction striped read timeout in milliseconds.

 - DataNode Striped Read Threads: Number of threads used by the DataNode to read striped blocks during background reconstruction work.

 - Erasure Coding Reconstruction Weight: Relative weight of resources used by EC background recovery tasks, which require reading multiple blocks, 6 in the case of RS-6-3-1024k, compared to replicated block recovery, which only requires reading a single replica.
 Higher values result in fewer reconstruction tasks being able to run concurrently.
 Blocks required to be read to complete recovery are multiplied by this weight to determine the total weight of the recovery task.
-These units of weight count against the limit set by dfs.namenode.replication.max-streams.
+These units of weight count against the limit set in the dfs.namenode.replication.max-streams property.

-- Default Policy when Setting Erasure Coding: The erasure coding policy that will be used when setting an erasure coding policy without specifying which one.
+- Default Policy when Setting Erasure Coding: The erasure coding policy used when enabling erasure coding for a directory without specifying a policy.

 - Erasure Coding Enabled: Allows erasure coding policies to be enabled and set for directories.
-Erasure coding is currently not supported and is experimental only.
+Note that erasure coding is currently not supported and is experimental only.